cockroachdb/docs/_includes/v19.1/misc/external-urls.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-If your environment requires an HTTP or HTTPS proxy server for outgoing connections, you can set the standard `http_proxy` and `https_proxy` environment variables when starting CockroachDB.
+If your environment requires an HTTP or HTTPS proxy server for outgoing connections, you can set the standard `HTTP_PROXY` and `HTTPS_PROXY` environment variables when starting CockroachDB.
 {{site.data.alerts.end}}

 <a name="considerations"></a>